-Where RSPO standards differ from local laws, the higher/stricter of the two shall always prevail and NIs are required to develop a list of applicable laws (see section 9 in RSPO SOP for Standard Setting 2017).
+Where RSPO standards differ from local laws, the higher/stricter of the two shall always prevail and list of applicable laws are in Annex 3a and 3b of this document.

 Compliance with the RSPO P&C and all requirements as outlined in associated documents is required in order for certification to be awarded.
 Any non-conformities may result in suspension or loss of certification (see section 4.9 in RSPO Certification Systems 2017).
 Compliance must be demonstrated with the normative part of the P&C, i.e. the Principles, Criteria and Indicators.
 Non-conformities are raised at Indicator-level by auditors.
 The informative part (i.e. Annex 2 Guidance) is there to help with implementation of Indicators, but is not normative, nor can non-conformities be raised against this section.